samkaestner/Audish/electron/TESTER_INSTRUCTIONS.md

 - Click or drag & drop your Excel files into the upload areas
 - Select your Applicant Info file
 - Select your Faculty Availability file
+- **IMPORTANT** click the gear icon in the upper right and reconnect the mapping and rules files.
+These files are in /Users/pathname/Audition_Scheduler/schools/juilliard

+mapping.yaml
+rules.yaml

 ### 4. Configure Calendar